Software-dev804/Software-dev804/README.md

-Hi 👋 My name is Nathan Kiptoo.
+Hi 👋 My name is Nathan Kiptoo
 ==============================

 Software developer and designer.